ioPush/ioPush-server/README.md

 ## Description
 Work in progress but user management works, and API to post messages too.
+A test server is in place : [ioPush.net](https://iopush.net/app)

+## Usage
-Messages can be post to https://iopush.net/app/api/post with the following JSON format.
+Messages can be post to `https://iopush.net/app/api/post` with the following JSON format.
-Although, a custom header "authentication_token" must be added with the authentification token found on user's page
+Although, a custom header `authentication_token` must be added with the authentification token found on user's page

 ```json
 {